Hidayatullah (Islamic organization)

 Hidayatullah is an Islamic mass organization based in Indonesia, founded in 1973.
 It is aimed at propagation of puritanical interpretation of Islam, and dawah (proselytization).
-The organization operates pesantren (Islamic seminary), mass media, women's division, and coop.
+The organization operates pesantren (Islamic boarding school), mass media, women's division, and coop.

 History

 Origin

 Hidayatullah was founded on 7 January 1973 (2 Dzulhijjah 1392 Hijriah), by Ustadz Abdullah Said in Balikpapan as a form of pesantren (Islamic school, most of whom are boarders).
 From a pesantren, Hidayatullah was developed further with many activities such as social, mission, education and economy programs and spread to many regions.
 As of 2003, this institution had networks in 200 cities, in every province in Indonesia.
 By the first national meeting on July 9–13, 2000 in Balikpapan, Hidayatullah changed its form to a mass organization and declared itself as an Islamic Struggle Movement.

 Organization

 Its mission is to realize society based on Al-Qur'an that free from thoughts and attitude that allying Allah (syirik).

 Hidayatullah leadership is built based on a method that follows priority scale from the most principle (ushul) until the non-principle (furu’iyyah).
 While the main agenda that becomes focus work is: streamlining of aqidah, leadership and organization matters (tajdid); awareness brighten (tilawatu ayatillah); soul purify (tazkiyatun-nufus); instruction and education (ta’limatul-kitab wal-hikmah) going to the birth of leadership and best ummah.

 Hidayatullah was born when Muslims were awaiting the coming of a XV Hijriah century, believed to be the era of Islam resurrection.
 The main theme at that time was “Back to Qur'an and Sunnah.”
 Hidayatullah is a thought movement that tries to interpret “Back to Qur’an and Sunnah” more concretely, so, Al-Qur'an and Sunnah became a blueprint for Islam civilization development.

 Hidayatullah claims themselves to be an Islamic Struggle Movement (Al-Harakah Al-Jihadiyah Al-Islamiyah) with dakwah (mission) and tarbiyah (education) as main programs.